The Bill Vinten GTC University Awards

-- paid work experience for winner and two runners-up
+- paid work experience for the winner and two runners-up

 - a year's membership of the GTC.

 The Bill Vinten GTC University Award invites any single faculty, college or university located in the United Kingdom of Great Britain and Northern Ireland to submit a single portfolio containing three complete films.
 Each of the films in the portfolio must include a specific camera credit for a student, who must be, or have been, a final-year student during the period July 2019 to May 2020.

 - The winning faculty, college or university will be awarded the Bill Vinten GTC University Trophy.

-- The winning camerawoman or cameraman will receive work experience, paid with expenses, equivalent to £2500.00, plus 1 year's associate membership of the GTC.
+- The winning camerawoman or cameraman will receive work experience, paid with expenses, equivalent to £2500, plus 1 year's Associate Membership of the GTC.

 - Two runners-up will receive work experience, paid with expenses, equivalent to £750 each, plus 1 year's Associate Membership of the GTC.

 With high fees and unease about media-type degrees, potential students are becoming more and more discerning about their choice of university; the Bill Vinten GTC University Trophy represents a prestigious mark of quality and useful recruiting tool for the winning faculty, college or university.

 Winning students find the paid work experience provided by working camera professionals invaluable, while any GTC member who volunteers to arrange the work experience will know that they are employing the very best of the future generation of camerawomen and cameramen.